xumj2021/xumj2021.github.io/content/post/Door To Twitter Analysis II.md

 }
 ```

-For each firm, there are following column:
+For each firm, there are following columns:

 - Release time stamp `tw['created_at']`
 - Tweet ID  `tw['id']`